 Questions about things people don’t know well

 - Build consistency checks into the instrument, e.g., error messages for logically impossible answers.
+For example, if respondents are asked about their satisfaction with a product or service and their intention to repurchase, the consistency checks can verify that their intention aligns with their reported satisfaction level.
 See more under Survey programming.

 See also the World Bank DIME Resources lecture on Survey Instruments.

-Observational questions, in which the enumerator infers something about the subject from observing them rather than direct questioning, mitigate against respondent bias and can be effective in monitoring the program, verifying the existence of household assets or items of facility infrastructure, and more.
+Observational questions, in which the enumerator infers something about the subject from observing them rather than direct questioning, mitigate against respondent bias and can be effective in monitoring the program (see the Implementation monitoring resource), verifying the existence of household assets or items of facility infrastructure, and more.

 One possible disadvantage, particularly when assessing behavior, is the possible existence of Hawthorne effects.
 That is, subjects may alter their behavior due to their awareness of the interviewer.